gaborcs/lambda-terminal/README.md

 With that said, a well-designed graphical UI would certainly have benefits.
 It could add support for mouse and possibly even touch input while keeping the terminal version's efficient keyboard controls.
-It could be more intuitive and it could look really nice.
+It could be more intuitive and more aesthetic.
 But for now we'll keep things simple and stick with the terminal.

 ## Is it ready for production?